-At this meeting, the board received a visual on the project and reported the following:
+At this meeting, the board received a visual on the project and reported the following summary:

 - 1. A brief history on the project was given.
 HMP first opened in 1958.
 In the 1980's, the Petitioner gifted 33 acres of their property associated with HMP to the State of Hawai'i to help with the establishment of the Kāne'ohe Veterans Cemetery. - 2.
 Previous plans for HMP have been abandoned.
 The proposed plan would expand the Cultural Preserve and allow it to be managed by a non-profit Native Hawaiian organization.
 The buffer area from adjoining residential properties would increase to about 150 feet.
 The buffer from the Pohai Nani residential structures would be about 2,000 feet.
 About half of the proposed site would be committed to the Cultural Preserve or utilized as open space.
 The Petitioner committed to designing storm drainage improvements within the expanded cemetery to address the 100-year 1-hour storm.
 Image renderings of the proposed cemetery expansion efforts was provided.
 Housing and creation of mausoleums are not included in the proposed plan. - 3.
 The Petitioner requested an amendment to the City's Sustainable Communities Plan that would expand the community growth boundary about 50 acres to accommodate the cemetery expansion.
 Proposed language would state that the boundary change is intended to only be for cemetery purposes. - 4.
 All significant historical sites would be preserved.
 A preservation and management plan would be prepared in consultation with native Hawaiian organizations and practitioners to guide activities within the preserve.
 The Lipalu Street entrance to the property could be closed.
-All 164 acres of the larger property would be put into a conservation easement in perpetuity that would be held by a separate land trust.
+All 164 About 156 acres of the larger roughly 164 acre property (less the Ocean View Garden which is about 8 acres) would be put into a conservation easement in perpetuity that would be held by a separate land trust.
 As a result, about 30 acres would be the cemetery's expansion, and the remaining acres would remain as open space.